danieluac/Mucua/README.md

 # Mucua
-Múcua is a new framework for beginning backend of the PHP.
+Múcua is a new framework for beginner backend of the PHP.

 Múcua é a nova ferramenta para backend iniciantes do PHP